 - slide 1 of 3

-Why are Fine Motor Skills Important?
+Why Practice Fine Motor Skills?

 The development of fine motor skills helps children function in their daily lives.
 From buttoning a shirt to writing note, people use these skills at home, school and work.
 Children need opportunities to practice these, just as they would their spelling words or multiplication tables.
 Arts and crafts are fun and easy way to practice fine motor skills.
 Here are some specific ideas for you to incorporate into your classroom.